nathanlesage/qrage-pro/README.md

 PRs to add functionality and fix bugs are highly appreciated.

-## Motivation

-Okay, let's cut through the BS.
-I absolutely hate "free" QR code readers and this is the only reason this project even exists.
-It all started with me thinking "Hey, for this presentation, it would be great to have some QR codes that folks can quickly scan!"
-So I ventured out and searched for some simple QR code generator.

-The first Google result was a complete SEO-pothole.
-Yes, I could create a very simple URL-based QR code, and I was able to click download.
-And it would even download it, *but* only after presenting me a "Please sign up and give me your data" banner for – I measured – 15 seconds.
-Even worse, that wanker even added an event listener so that when you would do anything else but stare at that pity excuse of a "service" it would stop the counter, and never restart it, so that you would have to manually click on "X", click on Download again and this time stop using your computer until the download would actually initiate.
-And all of this while telling me "Please wait – Generating QR code!"
-You know how long it takes to generate a bloody QR code? *Fractions of a second!* Try it out on this
-generator: Enter a ton of data, then add a 2 Megabyte logo and try regenerating that thing – it will be almost instantaneous.
-Absolute garbage.

-But it doesn't stop there.
-After I decided that I'm not a guinnea pig in an experiment of how long you can make people stare at an ad for gratification before they turn violent, I tried out a dozen other generators.
-But it got even worse.
-Half of those things would let you patiently enter data into some form and offer you a "Download" button only to reveal to you that the button is mislabeled.
-Instead of "Downloading", they wanted to say "Give us your data and we may let you generate a QR code."
-The other half put most of the basic features behind a paywall.
-Why the bloody hell should I pay for generating a 10kb image of some data, implemented using an open protocol?
-Do you know how much it costs to generate a QR code?
-You'll have to generate a few hundred thousands until you may be able to see it on your utilities bill.
-How much does it cost to maintain such a website?
-The protocols haven't changed in decades and they likely won't in the next few.

-Okay, so, anything out in the wild has fallen prey to the enshittification of the internet.
-So let's head out to Open Source versions! … right?
-Well, I mean those were finally ad-free and fully open with no data, but … at that point I've seen that maybe customizing the color would be nice after all.

-And that's why this project exists.
-To offer all of these pretty basic features at no cost and no data.
-In fact, I don't want any of your data.
-That's just work for me.
-I don't wanna be the responsible party when your data gets lost somewhere.
-You can do that pretty well yourself.
-And yes, your first reading of the name was more correct than "Courage", but those people have probably already stopped reading after the Usage section.

-So, rant over.
-Please enjoy the service while it's not enshittified ;)

-And, if you do in fact *want* to show some appreciation – without me forcing you –, please consider sponsoring me.
-But again, this whole thing is free.

 ## License

 This software is licensed via the [GNU GPL v3-License](https://www.gnu.org/licenses/gpl-3.0.en.html).